BAI: Beck Anxiety Inventory

 Usage Requirements:

-• Clinical use: Requires purchase of test materials and scoring rights from Pearson Assessments
+• Clinical use: requires purchase of test materials and scoring rights from Pearson Assessments

-• Research use: Requires permission and proper licensing agreements
+• Research use: requires permission and proper licensing agreements

-• Educational use: Contact Pearson for academic licensing options
+• Educational use: contact Pearson for academic licensing options

-• Commercial use: Requires comprehensive licensing agreement
+• Commercial use: requires a comprehensive licensing agreement

 Proper Attribution: When using or referencing this scale, cite the original development:

 • Beck, A. T., Epstein, N., Brown, G., & Steer, R. A. (1988).
 An inventory for measuring clinical anxiety: Psychometric properties.
-Journal of Consulting and Clinical Psychology, 56(6), 893-897.
+Journal of Consulting and Clinical Psychology, 56(6), 893-897. https://doi.org/10.1037/0022-006X.56.6.893

 References

 • Beck, A. T., Epstein, N., Brown, G., & Steer, R. A. (1988).
 An inventory for measuring clinical anxiety: Psychometric properties.
-Journal of Consulting and Clinical Psychology, 56(6), 893-897.
+Journal of Consulting and Clinical Psychology, 56(6), 893-897. https://doi.org/10.1037/0022-006X.56.6.893

 Psychometric Studies:

 • Beck, A. T., & Steer, R. A. (1991).
 Relationship between the Beck Anxiety Inventory and the Hamilton Anxiety Rating Scale with anxious outpatients.
-Journal of Anxiety Disorders, 5(3), 213-223.
+Journal of Anxiety Disorders, 5(3), 213-223. https://doi.org/10.1016/0887-6185(91)90002-B

 • Creamer, M., Foran, J., & Bell, R. (1995).
 The Beck Anxiety Inventory in a non-clinical sample.
-Behaviour Research and Therapy, 33(4), 477-485.
+Behaviour Research and Therapy, 33(4), 477-485. https://doi.org/10.1016/0005-7967(94)00082-U

 • Fydrich, T., Dowdall, D., & Chambless, D. L. (1992).
 Reliability and validity of the Beck Anxiety Inventory.
-Journal of Anxiety Disorders, 6(1), 55-61.
+Journal of Anxiety Disorders, 6(1), 55-61. https://doi.org/10.1016/0887-6185(92)90026-4

 Factor Structure Research: